cyberark/cyberark-conjur-cli/README.md

 If credentials written to the `.netrc`, it is strongly recommended that you delete those credentials when not using the SDK.
 The file is located at the user home directory.

-Note that if you choose to create this file yourself, ensure you follow least privilege, allowing only the user who has created the file to have read/write permissions on it (`chmod 700 .netrc`).
+Note: If you choose to create this file yourself, make sure to follow least privilege, allowing only the user who has created the file to have read/write permissions on it (`chmod 700 .netrc`).

 ```